seattleinfinity/simc-site/src/events/hmmt-pumac-tst.md

 Every year, SIMC hosts a couple teams to the [Harvard-MIT Math Tournament](https://www.hmmt.org/), [Berkeley Math Tournament](https://bmt.berkeley.edu/), and [Stanford Math Tournament](https://www.stanfordmathtournament.com).
 To select our teams, we run a team selection test in September.

-Prior to 2023, we've also sent teams to the [Princeton University Mathematics Competition](https://jason-shi-f9dm.squarespace.com).
+Prior to 2024, we also sent teams to the [Princeton University Mathematics Competition](https://jason-shi-f9dm.squarespace.com).

 <div class="card mb-4 -pb-4">
   The <b>2022</b> HMMT/PUMaC TST was held from 4:00 - 5:00 PM on September 4, 2022.